mauiuxguide/mauiuxguide.github.io/src/content/docs/ui-ux-basics/principles-of-user-interface-design.md

 ---
-title: Authoring Content in Markdown
+title: Principles of user interface design
 description: An overview of the Markdown syntax Starlight supports.
 ---